NEUBIAS/training-resources/_modules/pixels.md

 ---
-title: Basics properties of images and pixels
+title: Basic properties of images and pixels
 layout: module

 prerequisites: